-- SPMT 555 Sports Psychology 3 Credit HoursOn Demand This course is an examination of the theory and research related to sports psychology.
+- SPMT 555 Sports Psychology 3 Credit Hours ......On Demand This course is an examination of the theory and research related to sports psychology.
 Topics include sports motivation, perception, mental health consequences, emotional and behavioral disorders, and dynamics of physical activity.
-The theories and research of the cognitive, emotional and behavioral aspects of sports activities. - SPMT 610 Gender Issues in Sports 3 Credit HoursOn Demand This course is a study of human behavior as related to gender in sports organization throughout the world.
+The theories and research of the cognitive, emotional and behavioral aspects of sports activities. - SPMT 610 Gender Issues in Sports 3 Credit Hours ......On Demand This course is a study of human behavior as related to gender in sports organization throughout the world.
 The focus is on understanding the individual, interpersonal and group process, which underlie gender issues and human dynamics within sports organizations.
 The course attempts to create awareness, identify specific strategies and change the culture of sports in which both women and men compete and work.
-Specific sport cases and issues are analyzed. - SPMT 622 Financial Management in Sports Management 3 Credit HoursOn Demand This course is an examination of the basic financial and accounting problems facing the operation of a sports enterprise.
-The course concentrates on the unique characteristics of sports organization and programs, and provides the student with the skills necessary to effectively manage values, resources and revenue streams.
-Students will develop skill in financial analysis and an appreciation of the financial decision-making process in the administration of sports enterprises.
+Specific sport cases and issues are analyzed.